 Can dogs have Peppermint?

-Yes, dogs can have Peppermint if it is the dried or fresh herb varieties.
+Yes, dogs can have Peppermint if it is the dried or fresh herb variety.
 However, dogs should stay away from certain types of Peppermint as well as any man-made forms of Peppermint which we will discuss next.

 Is Peppermint bad for dogs?